About the Program

-The learning goals should be understood in the context of the mission statement of the Department of Classics.
+The learning goals should be understood in the context of the mission statement of the Department of Ancient Greek and Roman Studies.
 The first two components of that statement are especially relevant to undergraduate teaching and are repeated here:

-- To enable undergraduates to immerse themselves in the language and culture of ancient Greece and Rome through its majors in Greek, Latin, and Classical Civilizations.
+- To enable undergraduates to immerse themselves in the language and culture of ancient Greece and Rome through its majors in Greek, Latin, and Ancient Greek and Roman Studies.
 These majors equip students with knowledge and analytical skills that can be applied in many areas (e.g., law, politics, business, biosciences, computer science, and media) as well as providing essential preparation for graduate study in classics, comparative literature, philosophy, and other fields.

 Learning Goals for the Majors